Country House (Blur song): Content

 The song is about a man who retires to an expensive country house to escape the pressures of the city.
 The cover art features a horizontally-flipped image of Neuschwanstein Castle in Bavaria.

 Release and "battle" with Oasis

 "Country House" received a great deal of media attention when Blur's label Food Records moved the original release date to the same day as Oasis's "Roll with It".
 The British media had already reported an intense rivalry between the two bands and this clash of releases was seen as a battle for the number one spot, dubbed the "Battle of Britpop".
 In the end, "Country House" won the "battle", attaining the No. 1 spot while "Roll with It" came in at No. 2.
+Albarn himself was surprised that "Country House" topped the charts.
+He told NME, "I sort of believed all the papers, including NME, who told me Oasis were going to win."